laurapall/Imob-Real-Estate-Website/README.md

 ## License:
 This project is licensed under the MIT License - see the `LICENSE` file for details.

+## Contact
+If you have any questions or suggestions, feel free to reach out to me at [flaurapall@gmail.com].

 ## Note:
 Please ensure that the website and database are adequately secured before deploying the project to a live server, as this README only provides an overview of the project and not comprehensive security measures.